ayust/alpha-guide/content/reference/rookie-faq.md

 Your weapons probably need to be loaded with ammunition.
 Right-click your weapon, click "Show Info", and see "Used With" for ammo types you can use.
-Once you have some in your cargo hold, click-and-drag it over your gun's icon, or while in space, right-click the gun's icon in your HUD and select the ammo type to load
+Once you have some in your cargo hold, click-and-drag it over your gun's icon, or while in space, right-click the gun's icon in your HUD and select the ammo type to load.